DobbiKov/loggit/README.md

 - **Terminal Output**: A flag that determines if logs are printed to the terminal.
 - **Colorization**: A flag to enable or disable colored output.
 - **Custom Formats**: Individual formatters for each log level.
+- **Custom file names**: A format of a name that a file will take
+- **File rotation**: How oftenly will the file be changed
+- **Compression method**: To save space, you can specify the compression method.

 The default configuration already provides sensible defaults, so you can get started right away.
 Customization is available for those who need advanced logging setups.